stefan-hoeck/idris2-tutorial/src/Tutorial/Functions2.md

 ## Conclusion

 We again covered a lot of ground in this section.
-I can't stress enough that should get yourselves accustomed to programming with holes and let the type checker help you figure out what to do next.
+I can't stress enough that you should get yourselves accustomed to programming with holes and let the type checker help you figure out what to do next.
 In the next chapter we'll start using dependent types to help us write provably correct code.